txt.lurk.org

 just as users of an existing instance, but as collective

-thing that cultural workers need to understand about decentralised
+thing that cultural practitioners need to understand about

-and federated social media, namely the promise of having a balance
+decentralised and federated social media, namely the potential of

-between online communities of practice that are humanly scaled, and
+having a balance between online communities of practice that are

 href="https://social.toplap.org">social.toplap.org</a> instance